SolCrys Logo

 Mistake 5: Over-investing in earned for emerging categories

 In emerging categories with no established editorial coverage, "earned" outreach often fails because no one is writing about your category yet.
-Trying to get into Wirecutter for a category Wirecutter doesn't cover wastes effort.
+Trying to land in top editorial outlets for a category they don't cover wastes effort.

-Fix: For emerging categories, lead with owned + selective community; expand to earned as the category matures.
+Fix: For emerging categories, lead with owned and selective community; expand to earned as the category matures.

 How to use this guide